bozerkins/php-message-queue/README.md

 For several optimization reasons the queue does not delete messages by itself.
 To free some disk space from already read messages just run this command from time to time.
+Please note that this operation is disk write heavy (when lot's of messages are being passed)
 ```php
 $queue->recycle();
 ```